 Some links in this post may be affiliate links

-Trailing Jade also called Trailing Jade Peperomia, Creeping Jade Plant, Jade Necklace, Creeping Peperomia, Creeping Buttons and round Leaf Peperomia is among the popular trailing Peperomia varieties.
+Peperomia rotundifolia also called Trailing Jade Peperomia, Creeping Jade Plant, Jade Necklace, Creeping Peperomia, Creeping Buttons or round Leaf Peperomia is one of the trailing Peperomia varieties and is a popular indoor plant.

 Trailing Jade Peperomia leaves are very small, thick and fleshy, succulent and button-like that may entwine and weave in and out of each other.
 The leaves have a rounded appearance and measure about an inch in diameter and are often used to propagate new plants.
 The stem consists of several small green leaves growing all along the stem on either side.

-Creeping Jade Plant does well in a hanging basket, where the hanging shoots can beautifully cascade downwards making it one of the best succulent plants for hanging baskets.
+Creeping Jade Plant does well in a hanging basket, where the hanging shoots can beautifully cascade downwards and is one of the popular succulent plants for hanging baskets.

 Peperomia Trailing Jade flourishes when it is slightly pot-bound, therefore, take care not over pot it.
 Repot only when extremely root-bound into a pot only 1 size larger than the current one.